Gurmatkal: Demographics

 The area of the town is 3.50 sqkm.
 As of the 2001 census there were four wards, but by the 2011 census there were 17 wards.
 As of 2001, the town panchayat had 46 km of roads of which 25 km were surfaced.
 As of 2011 India census, Gurmitkal has a population of 20,631, up from 16,927 in the 2001 census.
 Males constitute 50% of the population and females 50%.
 Gurmatkal has an average literacy rate of 50%, lower than the national average of 59.5%: male literacy is 60%, and female literacy is 40%.
 15% of the population is under 6 years of age.

-Visitor draws

 Gurmitkal has an ayurvedic hospital, Sri Vaidya Bhujangrao Memorial Hospital, which specializes in curing paralysis patients and has been run by the same family for two generations.

 There are several spiritual places near Gurmitkal such as Yanagundi of 'Sri Sri Sri Mahayogini Manikeshwari Matha' and Mothakpalli which has a famous Hanuman temple.
 There is also a waterfall called as 'Dhab dabi', located 5 km away from the town on the way to Nazrapur Village.
 And there is also a spiritual place and waterfall called 'Gvisiddalingeshwar', located in the village of Chinthanahalli.